vectara/vectara-ingest/README.md

   # **Note**: this processing is quite slow and will require you to have an additional paid subscription to OpenAI.
 The code uses the "detectron2_onnx" unstructured model which is fastest.
 You can modify this to use one of the alternatives: https://unstructured-io.github.io/unstructured/best_practices/models.html) if you want a slower but more performance model.
   # See here for some specific [examples](TABLE_SUMMARY.md) of how table summary works
   summarize_table: false

+  # Whether masking of PII is attempted on all text fields (title, text, metadata values)
+  # Notes:
+  # 1. This masking is never done on files uploaded to Vectara directly (via e.g. indexer.index_file())
+  # 2. Masking is done using Microsoft Presidio PII analyzer and anonymizer, and is limited to English only
+  mask_pii: false

 crawling:
   # type of crawler; valid options are website, docusaurus, notion, jira, rss, mediawiki, discourse, github and others (this continues to evolve as new crawler types are added)